-Tip: Don’t be shy when it comes to your elite status.
+Tip: Don’t be shy when it comes to your elite status, you've earned and/or paid for it!
 The best managed hotels give you upgrades, welcome gifts, and expedited benefits commensurate to your status without having to say a thing.
 However, we’ve found that some hotels don’t even acknowledge status (for whatever the reason) until we bring it up.
-Therefore, we make it customary to mention our status at check-in and kindly ask if an upgrade is available for out stay.
+Therefore, we make it customary to mention our status at check-in and kindly ask if an upgrade is available during our stay.

 A Hilton Honors Promotion That Could Mean Free Hotel Rooms